This rosemary citrus roast chicken recipe is absolutely one of the easiest ways to prepare the tastiest chicken with a minimal of fuss!

 Today, the UK continues to celebrate the Queen’s Jubilee with a bank holiday.
+I celebrated with a rosemary roasted chicken!

 As an Amazon Associate I earn from qualifying purchases.

 I hope you can see on the pictures how wonderfully juicy this chicken is, because if there’s one thing I cannot stand, is overcooked, dry chicken.
 It’s so moist and delicious, gravy is truly unnecessary.
-Rosemary citrus roast chicken is perfect for a meal that you want to prepare ahead of time which you can just throw in the oven afterwards.
+Rosemary roasted chicken is perfect for a meal that you want to prepare ahead of time which you can just throw in the oven afterwards.

-Throw some partially cooked potatoes in the roasting pan, and a green vegetable as a side, and you have a meal fit for a Queen! (sorry, couldn’t resist!)
+Toss in some partially cooked potatoes in the roasting pan, and a green vegetable as a side, and you have a meal fit for a Queen! (sorry, couldn’t resist!)

 Another way to roast potatoes.